Mic92/nixpkgs-review/README.md

 ## Features

-- [ofborg](https://github.com/NixOS/ofborg) support: reuses evaluation output of CI for skip local evaluation, but also fallbacks if ofborg is not finished
+- [ofborg](https://github.com/NixOS/ofborg) support: reuses evaluation output of CI to skip local evaluation, but also fallbacks if ofborg is not finished
 - automatically detects target branch of pull request
 - provides a `nix-shell` with all build packages in scope